bosonprotocol/widgets/docs/redemption-widget/backend-redemption-flow.md

    Committed exchanges owned by the connected wallet are shown to the user, that are the rNFT owned by the wallet and that the user can redeem.
 In this example, the ***sellerId*** parameter is used to show only the exchanges of a unique seller.

-   The user select a rNFT and click it to show the "Exchange Card".
-Optionally, Redeem button can be directly clicked, that lead the user directly to the Redeem Form
+   The user selects an rNFT and clicks it to show the "Exchange Card".
+Optionally, the Redeem button can be directly clicked, which leads the user directly to the Redeem Form

 4. Exchange Card

    ![Exchange Card](./../assets/redemption-widget/4-exchange-card-2.png)
-   This view show details about the exchange, and present a Redeem button (in case the rNFT is redeemable) that the user click to jump to the Redeem Form
+   This view show details about the exchange, and presents a Redeem button (in case the rNFT is redeemable) that the user can click to jump to the Redeem Form

 5. Redeem Form